KhronosGroup/SPIRV-Tools/README.md

 The output includes syntax colouring when printing to the standard output stream, on Linux, Windows, and OS X.

+### Linker tool

+The linker links multiple SPIR-V binary modules together, resulting in a single binary module as output.

+This is a work in progress, with the linker not allowing mathematical flags similar to the ones from OpenCL, for example.

+* `spirv-link` - the standalone linker
+  * `<spirv-dir>/tools/link`

 ### Optimizer tool